hazelgrove/error-localization-agda/README.md

     a judgmental definition.
 -   Since we are only concerned with well-typed marked expressions, they are encoded as intrinsically typed terms.
 Variables, while otherwise extraneous, are preserved in the syntax for the sake of mark erasure.
+As a result, judgments on marked expressions, such as `subsumable` and `markless`, are formulated bidirectionally.
 -   Conjunctions in the antecedents of theorems have been converted into sequences of implications, which has no effect other than to simplify the proof text.
+-   The formalism and paper do not state exactly what the `num` type is; for simplicity, we use unary natural numbers, as defined in [prelude.agda](./prelude.agda).